51Degrees/documentation/src/quickstart/devicedetection.md

 3. Ensure all submodules are checked out by running `git submodule update --init --recursive` in the repository.
 4. Follow the [installation instructions](@ref OtherIntegrations_Varnish) to get set up with the project.
 5. Follow the linked example here: [Getting Started](@ref Examples_DeviceDetection_GettingStarted_OnPremiseHash).
-6. (optional) Contact us to [purchase a license key](https://51degrees.com/pricing) and [download](https://51degrees.com/resources/downloads/enhanced-device-data) a premium data file with access to more devices and properties.
+6. (optional) Obtain a license key by starting a free trial and download a data file with access to more devices and properties, see our [pricing page](https://51degrees.com/pricing) for details.

 @endsnippet